francescm/yaml_incomplete/README.md

 * no tuples involved;
 * no structs.

-Only handles Maps or Lists of Integers, Strings and nil.
+Only handles Maps or Lists of Integers, Strings and null.

 ## Usage